RobTillaart/AS5600/README.md

 - **bool setHysteresis(uint8_t hysteresis)** Suppresses "noise" on the output when the magnet is not moving.
-In a way one is trading precision for stability. returns false if parameter is out of range.
+In a way one is trading precision for stability.
+Returns false if parameter is out of range.

 ### Read Angle